why does my hair get greasy so fast

-The good news is, greasy hair isn’t a lifelong curse.
-Once you understand what’s causing it, you can fix it.
-The trick is not just washing more (that can even make it worse) but balancing your scalp’s oil production so your hair actually stays fresh for longer.
+The good news?
+Greasy hair isn’t something you have to live with forever.
+Once you understand what’s behind it, you can take steps to fix it.
+The key isn’t just washing more often that can actually backfire but finding the right balance to control your scalp’s oil production so your hair stays fresh longer.

 Some people produce more sebum naturally, while others trigger oil overproduction without even realizing it.
 The key is knowing which factors are working against you and how to balance them.